touchlab/SKIE/website/docs/intro.md

 Note: The above example showcased only function return types, but SKIE also supports properties and function parameters.

 Conversion from `AsyncSequence` to `Flow` is not yet supported.
-However, this direction is far less frequently needed for developing iOS applications with shared KMM code.
+However, this direction is far less frequently needed for developing iOS applications with shared KMP code.

 Due to implementation reasons, it's not possible to automatically support all types of Flows.
 Each type must be explicitly implemented in SKIE (because it needs to be converted to its own class).